unskript/Awesome-CloudOps-Automation/README_extending_docker.md

 docker cp $CONTAINER_ID:/unskript/data/runbooks $HOME/Workspace/acme/runbooks
 ```

-Lets consider two scenarios as starting point for extending Awesome docker

 ### How to create Custom Actions

 You can refer to [this link](https://docs.unskript.com/unskript-product-documentation/actions/create-custom-actions) on how to create custom Action

+### Action and agruments

+Actions are small python functions that is designed to do a specific task.
+For example, aws_sts_get_caller_identity action
+is designed to display the  AWS sts caller identity for a given configuration.
+Actions may take one or more arguments, like
+any python function do.
+Some or all of these arguments may also assume a default value if none given at the time of calling.
+Many checks may have the same argument name used.
+For example `region` could be a common name of the argument used across
+multiple AWS actions, likewise `namespace` could be a common argument for an K8S action.

+We call an action a check (short for health check) when the return value of the action is in the form of a Tuple.
+First value being the result of the action (a boolean) and the second value being the errored object or None.
+We bundle a number of checks for some of the popular connectors like AWS, K8S, etc..

+Using the global file `unskript_config.yaml`, we can specify values for all the arguments needed to run the action.
+Example if

-## How to specify values for variables used in checks
+## How to specify values for arguments used in checks

-You can sepcify the variables that are used in the Checks in the Global file `unskript_config.yaml` You can see an example
+You can specify the variables that are used in the checks in the global file `unskript_config.yaml` You can see an example
 of that file in `unskript-ctl` Folder.
 This step  be done before you start building your custom docker image.

-* In your `YOUR_REPO_DIRECTORY/actions/` Directory create a file unskript_config.yaml
+* In your `YOUR_REPO_DIRECTORY/actions/` directory create a file unskript_config.yaml
    > touch $YOUR_REPO_DIRECTORY/actions/unskript_config.yaml
 * Update the contents of the unskript_config.yaml file like so.
    ```